Changissnz/selfinterest/README.md

 the whole may be lost, but rediscovery could always proceed as long as it stays whole in the identity of original formation.
 And the clarity of this introspection by a media participant does not have to occur or be accurate for there to be motion driven by self-interest from the self with its motivation.
-So sometimes, hard points are driven for closure while sparing questions that remain open.
+So sometimes, hard points are driven for closure while questions are spared to remain open.
 Besides from the effects produced by function of media, a balancing question takes effect to demand answers in relation to the demands for non-static effect, which would pose difficulties related not merely to persistence as in the case of constancy, that demands function of contextually differing effects.
 The